- Department Overview

 A free standing 84 bed psychiatric private hospital affiliated with and across the street from Johnson City Medical Center that offers child and adult inpatient, intensive outpatient, and crisis services.
 Residents do several inpatient adult and child psychiatry ward months at this location.

 This is a large regional tertiary referral center that has medical, surgical, women's, and pediatric services.
-JCMC is an acute-care teaching hospital where psychiatry residents receive two months of inpatient general internal medicine as part of their primary care training.
+JCMC is an acute-care teaching hospital where psychiatry residents receive one month of inpatient general internal medicine as part of their primary care training.